grip-framework/grip/DOCUMENTATION.md

 ```

 ## Middleware
-In Grip middlewares are mentioned as handlers or consumers, when creating a handler or a consumer you inherit from HTTP::Handler or Grip::HttpConsumer.
+In Grip middlewares are mentioned as handlers or consumers, when creating a handler or a consumer you inherit from HTTP::Handler or Grip::Controller::Http.

 ### Raw middleware